mebusy/notes/dev_notes/U3D_ProcedualDengeon 1.md

 For more algorithm details , you could check this illustration: **[Demo Marching Square](https://cdn.rawgit.com/mebusy/html5_examples/master/00_marchingSquare.html)**

-By clicking those 4 number marked control-node , you will see how the triangles were created.
+By clicking those 4 marked control-node , you will see how the triangles were created.

 Class SquareGrid definition